turtlethumbs/OldPhonePad/ReadMe.md

 ### Output

-The method's output is in UPPERCASE ASCII text format, and the final output is given by the function upon processing the '#' character.
+This method's output is in UPPERCASE ASCII text format.

 ## Finished.